Howdy, Bearnerd readers! James here! You may remember me from the “Jim com Limão” videos. </troymcclurefeelings>.

 The first issue, or #0, starts with Mike, our protagonist, arriving at the city of Albuquerque, in the U.S.A.
 State of New Mexico.
 Getting off the bus, he looks for the first joint where he can grab something to eat and gather some information on the town, where he apparently plans on settling down.

-This is a typical protagonist introduction story, where the character finds himself on a place unfamiliar to him and, presumably, to the reader as well, and that gives us, the readers, the chance to get acquainted with him as he gets to know his new enviroment.
+This is a typical protagonist introduction story, where the character finds himself on a place unfamiliar to him and that gives us, the readers, the chance to get acquainted with him as he gets to know his new enviroment.

 The story sets up, or rather begins setting up, the stage for the protagonist’s journey – He’s obviously in search of something that’s not yet clear to the reader, but has ties to strange events he seems to be following.

-Owen has a great ear for dialogue, and the interpley between Mike and Alice (the priceless “oversharing barista”) is a great example of that.
-The characters’ conversation flows very easily and it picks the reader’s interest.
+Owen has a great ear for dialogue, and the interplay between Mike and Alice (the priceless “oversharing barista”) is a great example of that.
+The characters’ conversation flows very easily and it picks the reader’s interest right away.
 The art is also really efficient, and it’s noticeable how it improves as the story goes along, which shows how commited the author is to his craft.
 Of particular notice are the locations and the body language of the characters.

 I should also note that our protagonist, Mike, is one FINE bear himself!

-In short, I really enjoyed this first offering of Bludgeon, and Iook forward to the unraveling of a very promising story.
+In short, I really enjoyed this first offering of Bludgeon, and I look forward to the unraveling of a very promising story.